 3.1 Applications can be submitted at any time.

-3.2 Applications are processed once annually, generally at the beginning of September.
+3.2 Applications are processed once annually, generally in March.
 Prior processing is possible in exceptional cases.
 There is no right to prior processing.

 3.3 The decision of the ZSIG is final.

 3.4 Applicants have no right to an explanation of the decision.

 4.1 The decision of the ZSIG is conditional upon the completion of a written sponsorship agreement between the project patron and the ZSIG, to the effect that the funding amount is to be used for a specific purpose.